opcr-io/policy/SLACK.md

 ## Vendor Advertisements

-This workspace is intended for conversations related to Open Policy Registry projects.
+This workspace is intended for conversations related to OPCR projects.
 Please do not use the Slack to advertise proprietary vendor products, services, webinars, blogs, etc.